 - System Dynamics – we apply system dynamics techniques to model complex systems, understanding nonlinear system behaviour over time.

-- Cost Analysis and Prediction– we apply a model-based approach to perform cost estimation and cost assessment to support decision making in both early stages of design and during manufacturing.
+- Cost Analysis and Cost Savings Prediction– we apply a model-based approach to perform cost estimation and cost assessment to support decision making in both early stages of design and during manufacturing to understand the possible cost savings and justify investments.

-- Trade Study Analysis – we have developed a trade study matrix which provides a systematic way to evaluate potential solutions by capturing expert knowledge against a range of specified requirements.
+- Trade Study Analysis for Decision Making – we have developed a trade study matrix which provides a systematic way to evaluate potential solutions by capturing expert knowledge against a range of specified requirements and drivers, aiding decision making.

 - Copernico EU FP7 – we worked with the project consortiums to develop a framework to support SMEs to easily access simulation and modelling techniques, supporting their decision making processes at operational level.